Valaa-Technologies/valaa-vault/STYLE.md

 When solutions necessitate other languages, they should be implemented in following order of preference:
 1. Transpiled into ECMAScript.
-This allows full native reuse of the solution throughout all of Valaa ecosystem and potentially provides value for the JS community at large too.
+This allows full native reuse of the solution throughout all of ValOS ecosystem and potentially provides value for the JS community at large too.
 Unfortunately not often feasible due to lack of isolation or maintenance reasons.
 2. Embedded within ECMAScript-based service or library.
 This allows the API layer to reuse existing validation, (de)serialization and similar code, reducing code duplication and minimizing bugs.
-3. As a service with a ValaaSpace API.
+3. As a service with a valospace API.
 This is usually done as a plugin of some existing ValOS authority with a plugin API specifically built for this purpose.
 This can also be done by implementing the event stream API of some authority.
-Or this can be done as a full Valaa (non-ValOS) authority.
-Note that while ValaaSpace API is most useful for end users the transpilation and embeddment solutions are still higher priority.
-This is because they can also be easily exposed via ValaaSpace API's but they providing other benefits as well.
+Or this can be done as a full ValOS (non-core) authority.
+Note that while valospace API is most useful for end users the transpilation and embeddment solutions are still higher priority.
+This is because they can also be easily exposed via valospace API's but they providing other benefits as well.
 4. As a RESTful service which consumes and produces I-JSON.
-While perfectly acceptable solution as part of the larger Valaa ecosystem this is least likely to be accepted as part of ValOS actual.
+While perfectly acceptable solution as part of the larger ValOS ecosystem this is least likely to be accepted as part of ValOS actual.
 At the very least this solution should prove that it reduces overall complexity.
 See next chapter about I-JSON.